 - Mainly three such inducers influence such decisions which are time which depicts the duration for the processes, amount of resources required by each activity, and lastly the number of times an activity is repeated after getting all these facts the appropriate costs can be calculated.

 Following is the example budget for the first quarter of the year 2020 of company A ltd based on the activity:

 Advantages and Disadvantages are mentioned below:

-- Activity-Based Budgeting takes up a forward-looking view rather than looking at previous activities which a common feature under traditionally based budgeting i.e. it asks questions like what needs to be performed and where can we make improvement rather than what was done earlier and sort of just allocation of costs according to that.
+- Activity-Based Budgeting takes up a forward-looking view rather than looking at previous activities which is a common feature under traditionally based budgeting i.e. it asks questions like what needs to be performed and where can we make improvement rather than what was done earlier and sort of just allocation of costs according to that.

-- Activity-Based Budgeting sources its budgets based on activities and resources allowing better insight on inefficiencies in processes and sources of imbalances which will help the managers find areas of improvements making them more efficient in their jobs.
+- Activity-Based Budgeting sources its budgets based on activities and resources allowing better insight on inefficiencies in processes and sources of imbalances which will help the managers find areas of improvement making them more efficient in their jobs.

 - Activity-Based Budget has a more practical approach in a dynamic environment and makes it easier for the employees and managers to communicate and execute the activities in a time-bound manner as well as to evaluate performances of the same by fixing accountability of specific activities.